mrkaleArduinoLib/gbj_appthingsboard/README.md

 * It creates an internal timer for periodical data publishing.

 #### Syntax
-    gbj_appthingsboard(const char *server, const char *token, Handlers handlers)
+    gbj_appthingsboard(const char *server, const char *server_fallback, const char *token, Handlers handlers)

 #### Parameters
 * **server**: Pointer to an address of ThingsBoard server.
+It should be either IP address or web address.
+  * *Valid values*: constant pointer to string
+  * *Default value*: none

-It should be either IP address, mDNS address, or web address.
+* **server_fallback**: Pointer to an altenative address of ThingsBoard server.
+It should be either IP address or web address.
   * *Valid values*: constant pointer to string
   * *Default value*: none